 While many of the novels, plays, poetry, and prose from the Victorian and Edwardian Ages are still readily available in print, a vast amount of literature has long since fallen out of print.
 Recent efforts in digitization the Victorian Women Writers Project; English Literary Periodicals, 1681-1914; Early British Periodicals, 1681-1921; 19th Century British Library Newspapers; 19th Century U.K. Periodicals; Times Digital Archives; Victorian Popular Culture; and even Google Books have helped to make many texts more widely accessible.
 Literary Research and the Victorian and Edwardian Ages, 1830-1910 discusses traditional and new resources for researching this period of British literature and the ways in which those resources can be used in conjunction with one another.

 This extensive digital archive includes hundreds of thousands of pages of poems, plays, essays, novels, diaries, journals, correspondence and other manuscripts from the Middle Ages through the Victorian era.

-Extensive full-text collection of both national and regional British newspapers.
-Consists of two major collections from the British Library which span three hundred years of newspaper publishing in the U.K.-- 17th and 18th Century Burney Collection Newspapers and 19th century Newspapers.
+Full-text collection of both national and regional British newspapers.
+Consists of two major collections which span three hundred years of newspaper publishing in the U.K.-- 17th and 18th Century Burney Collection Newspapers and 19th century Newspapers.
 A full list of publications and locations is included with the database.